PassivePicasso/Claudable/README.md

 nor Anthropic.

-#### A note about web security with embedded browsers
+#### A Note about Embedded Web Browser Security
+Claudable, like other applications with embedded browsers, has full access to web content within its browser component.
+This includes the ability to execute JavaScript and interact with logged-in sessions.

-While Claudable does not ask you for your credentials, while you're logged into claude ai.
-The application does have the same access as you via the web browser. this is true for all embedded browser applications and browser extensions.
+While Claudable doesn't request or store Claude AI credentials directly, the embedded browser has the same access as a regular browser when you're logged in.
+This level of access is standard for embedded browser applications and extensions.

-users should always be cautious with embedded browser applications that access content not produced and provided by the application creator.

-this project is simple and small enough for anyone consuming it to review the code, and even upload the entire source to a claude project to help you evaluate it and understand the security implications.
+Users should exercise caution and only use embedded browser applications from trusted sources, especially when they access external web content.

+The source code of Claudable is open and concise, allowing for easy review.
+If concerned about security implications, users can analyze the entire codebase, including uploading it to a Claude AI project for evaluation.

+It's important to remember that embedded browser applications always require a high level of trust.
+Use Claudable, as you would any similar application, with appropriate caution.

 ## Key Features